cam8001/prompt-context/my-coding-style.md

 - For python, prefer uv.
 - For Typescript and Javascript, prefer npm.
 - Prefer the most recent Python and Lambda runtimes supported on AWS.
 You can use the version string `NODEJS_LATEST` for the Function.runtime for Lambda javascript/typescript functions.
 Use whatever the highest version of the Python runtime is that is available (for example, as at 1 August 2025, `PYTHON_3_13`).
 - Try to use CDK's default packaging for Lambda functions when building if possible.
 For speed of build, use a local and globally installed `esbuild` instead of the container that AWS provides.
 Advise if esbuild is not installed locally.
+Inform the user if it is.
 - Use the dedicated `aws_lambda_python.PythonFunction` for python runtime lambdas, and `aws_lambda_nodejs.NodejsFunction` for node.js